Narwhals0/CLminton/README.md

 ## Overview

 CLminton is a badminton racket shop that offers a variety of quality rackets from various brands.
 This project aims to develop a Java-based application to manage product transactions in the store using a MySQL database.
 The application features user roles (User and Admin) and supports various functionalities such as product management, cart checkout, and transaction history.
+The project was developed as part of the Business Application Development course in the Odd Semester 2023/2024 at ISYS6197 | ISYS6197003.

 ## Table of Contents